kzkedzierska/shiny_workshop/README.md

-# learning_shiny
+# Learning Shiny

-Repository for Shiny Tutorials
+This is a placeholder repository for materials for Introduction to Shiny – interactive apps with R. Check here later for updates with materials.